hashicorp/terraform-provider-google/website/docs/d/google_container_engine_versions.html.markdown

 The following arguments are supported:

+* `location` (Optional) - The location (region or zone) to list versions for.
+Must exactly match the location the cluster will be deployed in, or listed versions may not be available.
+If `location`, `region`, and `zone` are not specified, the provider-level zone must be set and is used instead.

-* `zone` (optional) - Zone to list available cluster versions for.
-Should match the zone the cluster will be deployed in.
+* `zone` (Optional, Deprecated) - Zone to list available cluster versions for.
+Should match the zone the cluster will be deployed in. `zone` has been deprecated in favour of `location`.
-    If not specified, the provider-level zone is used.
-One of zone or provider-level zone is required.

-* `region` (optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) - Region to list available cluster versions for.
-Should match the region the cluster will be deployed in.
+* `region` (Optional, Deprecated) - Region to list available cluster versions for.
+Should match the region the cluster will be deployed in. `region` has been deprecated in favour of `location`.
-    For regional clusters, this value must be specified and cannot be inferred from provider-level region.
-One of zone, region, or provider-level zone is required.

-* `project` (optional) - ID of the project to list available cluster versions for.
+* `project` (Optional) - ID of the project to list available cluster versions for.
 Should match the project the cluster will be deployed to.
   Defaults to the project that the provider is authenticated with.

-* `version_prefix` (optional) - If provided, Terraform will only return versions that match the string prefix.
+* `version_prefix` (Optional) - If provided, Terraform will only return versions that match the string prefix.
 For example, `1.11.` will match all `1.11` series releases.
 Since this is just a string match, it's recommended that you append a `.` after minor versions to ensure that prefixes such as `1.1` don't match